Ceilo/qb-pokearcade/README.md

 GetSaveFilePath, DoesSaveFileExist, SaveGame, LoadGame, and DeleteSaveFile: Helper functions to manage save files for the arcade games.
 Config.SuperMachine: A combination of all the different types of arcade machines (retro, gaming, sports, and arcade).
 Config.computerList: Defines the list of computer positions in the world, including their types, GPU and CPU specifications, and seat hashes.

+OTHERS:
+Ensure that you have imported the required language file or defined the _U function used for localization in the Config table.

+Make sure that you have defined the following machine types: Config.GamingMachine, Config.SportsMachine, and Config.ArcadeMachine.
+These configurations are missing from the provided code.

+Double-check that you have set the correct IDs for each game in the Config.RetroMachine table.
+The id values should be unique for each game.

+Verify that you have specified the correct path to the save file directory in the Config.SaveFileDirectory variable.
+This path should point to the directory where you want to store the save files.

+Confirm that you have defined the functions GetSaveFilePath, DoesSaveFileExist, SaveGame, LoadGame, and DeleteSaveFile correctly.
+These functions are used for managing save files and require proper implementation.

+Ensure that you have defined the machine types for the super computers in the Config.SuperMachine table.
+It seems that you are trying to combine all machine types, so make sure you have defined the appropriate tables before populating Config.SuperMachine.

+Check the Config.computerList table and make sure you have defined the correct values for each computer.
+Verify that the isInGamingHouse flag is set correctly for each computer, and ensure that the computerType, computerGPU, and computerCPU values are valid.
 ```